MarkNuar/Project_SE2/RASD/MD/3Rasd.md

     * [D13] The state authority voids credentials of municipal employees or local officers at the end of their service
     * [D14] When using the S2B, the authority's device is always connected to internet
     * [R2] The system must allow a municipality to create account for its employees and local officers
-    * [R3] The system must allow only registered users, municipal employee and officers to login with their username and password
     * [R4] A users, municipal employee or local officer must be uniquely identified by his/her username
     * [R18] When mining the information, a municipal employee or a local officer can access only to violations type of reports occurred in his/her municipality
     * [R19] When mining the information, a municipal employee or a local officer can filter reports by area, date, time or type of violation